MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/tutorial-grant-app-only-api-permissions.md

     Select **Consent on behalf of your organization** before accepting in the login dialog box.

 >[!Caution]
 >The `AppRoleAssignment.ReadWrite.All` permission allows an app or a service to manage permission grants and elevate privileges for any app, user, or group in your organization.
 Access to this service must be properly secured and should be limited to as few users as possible.

 ## Step 1: Create a service principal

 The first step in granting consent is to [create the service principal](/powershell/module/microsoft.graph.applications/new-mgserviceprincipal?view=graph-powershell-1.0&preserve-view=true).
-To do so, you will need the `App Id` of your application.
+To do so, you'll need the `App Id` of your application.

 ### Register an application with Azure AD